Giant grouper: Habitat and biology

 The giant grouper is a species of shallow water fish and can be found at depths of 1 to 100 m.
 It is associated with reefs and is the largest known bony fish found on reefs.
 Large specimens have been caught from shore and in harbours.
 They are found in caves and in wrecks while the secretive juveniles occur in reefs and are infrequently observed.
 The adults are mainly solitary and hold territories on the outer reef and in lagoons.
 They have also been caught in turbid water over silt or mud sea beds by prawn fishermen.
-The giant grouper is an opportunistic ambush predator which feeds on a variety of fishes, as well as small sharks, juvenile sea turtles, crustaceans and molluscs which are all swallowed whole.
+The giant grouper is an opportunistic ambush predator which feeds on a variety of fishes, as well as small sharks & batoids (rays), juvenile sea turtles, crustaceans and molluscs which are all swallowed whole.
 Fish which inhabit coral reefs and rocky areas favour spiny lobsters as prey; a 177 cm specimen taken off Maui in Hawaii had a stomach content of two spiny lobsters and a number of crabs.
 Fish living in estuarine environments in South Africa were found to be feeding almost exclusively on the crab Scylla serrata.
 This species is normally solitary and long-lived.
 They are, however, curious and frequently approach divers closely.
 They are not generally considered dangerous to humans but divers are advised to treat large specimens with caution and not to hand feed them as there have been reports of large specimen attacking humans.